prysmaticlabs/documentation/website/docs/prepare-for-merge.md

  - **Understand the high-level before and after**: The next section gives you a before/after picture of the items that you need to keep in mind while preparing for The Merge.
  - **Ensure that you're using a network-compatible version of your execution client**: You may need to use a prerelease version of execution client software.
 Refer to your execution client software documentation for the latest guidance.
  - **If you're using Geth, stay plugged in**: Geth 1.10.22 contains a regression that the team is actively working on.
 Update to <a href='https://github.com/ethereum/go-ethereum/releases'>v1.10.23+</a> if you haven't already.
- - **Ensure that you're using v3.0.0**: If you've ever set the `USE_PRYSM_VERSION` environment variable, either clear this variable via `UNSET USE_PRYSM_VERSION` (Linux/MacOS) / `set USE_PRYSM_VERSION=` (Windows), or use `set USE_PRYSM_VERSION=v3.0.0` to ensure that Prysm uses Prysm v3.
+ - **Ensure that you're using Prysm v3.0.0**: If you've ever set the `USE_PRYSM_VERSION` environment variable, either clear this variable via `UNSET USE_PRYSM_VERSION` (Linux/MacOS) / `set USE_PRYSM_VERSION=` (Windows), or use `set USE_PRYSM_VERSION=v3.0.0` to ensure that Prysm uses Prysm v3.
  - **Verify your version**: Verify that you're running Prysm `v3.0.0` by issuing the following command: `prysm.sh beacon-chain --version` (Linux) `prysm.bat beacon-chain --version` (Windows).
- - **Configure JWT**: Ensure that both your execution node and beacon node are configured to use JWT authentication.
+ - **Configure JWT**: If you're not using IPC to connect your beacon node and execution node, ensure that both your execution node and beacon node are configured to use JWT authentication.
 These instructions are included below, and are also available here: [Configure JWT](./execution-node/authentication.md).
- - **Update your firewall**: Post-merge, your beacon node will need to connect to its execution node on port `8551`.
+ - **Update your firewall**: If you're not using IPC to connect your beacon node and execution node, your beacon node will need to connect to its execution node on port `8551`.
 Previously, port `8545` was used.
 Ensure that your firewall rules are updated accordingly.
  - (Power users) Review the Ethereum Launchpad's [Merge config checklist](https://notes.ethereum.org/@launchpad/merge-configuration-checklist).